doruche/fib/README.md

 ## Overview
 - What Is A Fiber?
   - A fiber is a lightweight thread of execution that can be paused and resumed, allowing for cooperative multitasking.
   - The exact definition of a fiber can vary, but it generally refers to a user-level thread that is managed by a runtime rather than the operating system.
-Different from the `async`/`await` model, fibers are stackful, meaning they maintain their own stack and can yield control at any point in their execution.
+Different from the `async`/`await` state machine model (Mostly implemented as stackless coroutines), fibers are stackful, meaning they maintain their own stack and can yield control at any point in their execution.
 In `fib`, we allocate a fixed-size stack (currently 32 KiB, see `fib/src/config.rs`) with a guard page to prevent stack overflows for each fiber.
 - Pros & Cons of Fiber?
   - Pros
     - Context switching is quite faster than OS threads.